 We only accept vector files for the laser.
-We currently accept AI, DWG and DXF (more coming soon) in our automatic online quoter.
-If you design your parts in Adobe Illustrator, please send us the ai file.
+We currently accept AI, EPS, DWG and DXF (more coming soon) in our automatic online quoter.
+If you design your parts in Adobe Illustrator, please send us the original (native) ai file.
 We’ll take care of the conversion on our end.

 We’re here to help you every step of the way in designing your laser-cut parts.
 Here are some things to keep in mind:

-To save time on our end, be sure to remove any instructions, dimensions, scales, and borders from your file.
-You should only be sending us what you want cut.
-If you need to explain further, please make a note on your order.
+To save time (and possibly money), be sure to remove any instructions, dimensions, notes, borders and unused objects from your file.
+You should only be sending us the actual cut-path.
+Notes, quantities, etc. can be noted on your order.
 We’ll contact you right away if we have more questions.

 Have different parts to be cut from the same metal?

 Always leave a safe amount of room between parts.
 1.5x metal thickness is a good rule of thumb.
 For example, in .125″ thickness material, you’ll want to space the parts about .187″ from each other.

 All text has been converted to shapes/outlines.

 If your vector design has any “active” text boxes, the CNC laser machine won’t be able to process the cut properly.
 To include text in your cut, simply convert active text boxes into shapes or outlines, a process that is extremely easy to do in most design software.

 Not sure if you have any active text boxes?
 Hover your cursor over the text, and if it is editable as text, then it needs to be converted into a shape.